rhysd/tweet-app/README.md

 Note: On macOS, trying to install app may be rejected by OS at first since this app is not signed with code signing.
 In the case, please install from 'Preferences -> Security'.

+Note: Please do not move `cli.js` to other directory since it locates Electron binary depending on its file path.
+Otherwise, you need to pass `--electron-path` option.

 ## Usage